Sasank09/Sasank09/README.md

   <samp>
     I'm Sasank Tipparaju :wave:
     <br><br>
     I work as a Software Developer :coffee: .
-I have done many projects at university.
-I started to love and do full stack development (Salesforce, PHP, MERN) projects as a hobby! #Anime lover #Cricket
+I started to love and do full stack development (Salesforce, PHP, MERN) projects as a hobby!
+I begin doing projects with PHP - MySQL , MERN web applications.
+Along with it I continue to improve myself by exploring Salesforce stack.
+  #Anime lover #Cricket #loves challenges
     <br><br>
     Currently I'm pursuing master's degree at University of Central Missouri.
 And 👀 I’m interested in Salesforce / Web Technologies/ Software Development ...
     <br><br>